TitansProductions/tp_camera/README.md

 A lightweight and simple free-camera utility for **RedM** that allows developers and server administrators to freely move around the world, adjust the camera orientation, and quickly copy camera coordinates for use in scripts, maps, scenes, and development.

+## DO NOT USE THE SCRIPT ON LIVE-SERVERS PERMANENTLY, ENSURE THE SCRIPT AND USE IT ONLY FOR DEVELOPMENT PURPOSES.

 ## Features

 * 🎥 Free camera movement